 #1 typically gets their parents’ full attention and the best of everything.
 And why not?
 There’s little doubt the world, nay universe, revolves around them.

-However, once you get to baby #3 things are a little different.
+However, things are a little different once you get to baby #3.
 Though no parent could love any child less than another, things start to slide by the time your third kid is on the scene.

-Here’s a tongue in cheek look at the stark difference in parenting between baby #1 and #3.
+Here’s a tongue in cheek look at the stark difference in parenting between babies #1 and #3.

 First birthday party